schaferjart/MakeYaMamaLearnEnglish/README.md

 - A user can click on a single word or highlight multiple words:

-- The app shows definition, synonyms, and a German translation.
+- The app shows definition, synonyms, and translation to the user's interface language.

 - Translations and explanations are displayed in a simple pop-up.

+- **NEW**: Word pronunciation uses the book's language accent for authentic learning.

 - Every selected word/phrase is added to a personal vocabulary list, along with metadata (lemma, location in book, difficulty, etc.).